eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_resources_guide.md

 The necessary RAM needed for a smart contract to store its data is calculated from the used blockchain state.

-As a developer, to understand the amount of RAM your smart contract needs, you have to pay attention to the data structure underlying the multi-index tables your smart contract instantiates and uses.
+As a developer, to understand the amount of RAM your smart contract needs, pay attention to the data structure underlying the multi-index tables your smart contract instantiates and uses.
 The data structure underlying one multi-index table defines a row in the table.
-And each data member of the data structure corresponds with a row cell of the table.
+Each data member of the data structure corresponds with a row cell of the table.
-To approximate the amount of RAM one multi-index row needs to be stored on the blockchain you have to add the size of the type of each data member and the memory overheads, defined by EOS code for various structures.
-Moreover, you must also consider if there are any indexes defined on your multi-index table.
+To approximate the amount of RAM one multi-index row needs to store on the blockchain, you have to add the size of the type of each data member and the memory overheads as defined by EOS code for various structures.
+Consider if there are any indexes defined on your multi-index table.
 Find below the overheads defined by the EOS code for multi-index tables, indexes and data types:

 * [Multi-index RAM bytes overhead](https://github.com/AntelopeIO/leap/blob/f6643e434e8dc304bba742422dd036a6fbc1f039/libraries/chain/include/eosio/chain/contract_table_objects.hpp#L240)
 * [Overhead per row per index RAM bytes](https://github.com/AntelopeIO/leap/blob/a4c29608472dd195d36d732052784aadc3a779cb/libraries/chain/include/eosio/chain/config.hpp#L109)